-- 3) Share the background - This is the longest recorded conversation that Jesus - The Jews and Samaritans distrusted one another, because of historical hostility and continuing differences in belief and religious practice.

-- This was a very unusual encounter between Jesus and the woman.
+- The Jews and Samaritans distrusted one another, because of historical hostility and continuing differences in belief and religious practice. - This was a very unusual encounter between Jesus and the woman.
 Most Jews would not travel through Samaria, but Jesus and his companions did.
 They were effectively in enemy territory and would have been out of their comfort zone.
-Although the woman was at her own familiar well, she was speaking to an unknown man in a culture that did not allow men and women to socialise outside the family. - The fact that the woman was alone and collecting water at the hottest time of day suggests that she was socially marginalised and avoiding meeting others. - The conversation takes place in a culture where a woman could not pursue a divorce herself.
+Although the woman was at her own familiar well, she was speaking to an unknown man in a culture that did not allow men and women to socialise outside the family. - >> Skip this if you are running an hour-long session - The fact that the woman was alone and collecting water at the hottest time of day suggests that she was socially marginalised and avoiding meeting others. - The conversation takes place in a culture where a woman could not pursue a divorce herself.
 To have been married more than once for a woman likely meant being on the receiving end of divorce or being widowed. - 4) Invite a volunteer to read the passage